-18:01 Vacation for Faculty
+18:01 Vacation

-The academic year shall normally be from July 1st to the subsequent June 30th.
-Members are entitled to twenty-two (22) vacation days per academic year, payment for which is included in the annual salary.
-The Dean's Office must be advised of all members' holiday plans for the upcoming year by July 1st.
-For new faculty hired on July 1 the notification date for a members' holiday plans will be extended to September 1.

-18:02 Faculty members shall arrange their vacation period(s) in consultation with their Department Chair, and librarian members with the University Librarian.
-Every effort shall be made to comply with academic staff requests in scheduling vacations, with due regard to the continued effective functioning of the instructional program and the needs of the students.

-There shall be no additional remuneration to a member who chooses to work through all or part of his or her vacation.
-A member is required to take his or her vacation in the year that it is earned and during a non-teaching term.
-No vacation leave may be carried forward from year to year.
+- (a) The vacation year shall be from July 1st to the subsequent June 30th.
+Members are entitled to twenty-two (22) vacation days per vacation year, payment for which is included in the annual salary.
+Vacation entitlement for periods of service of less than one (1) year shall be on a prorated basis.
+Faculty members must consult their Department Chair or Program Director prior to finalizing their vacation dates for the next vacation year.
+Faculty members must advise the Dean's Office and their Department Chair or Program Director of their vacation plans for the upcoming vacation year by July 1st.
+Librarians must consult the University Librarian prior to finalizing their vacation dates.
+For new members hired on July 1 the notification date for members' vacation plans will be extended to September 1. - (b) Faculty members shall arrange their vacation period(s) in consultation with their Department Chair, and librarian members with the University Librarian.
+Every effort shall be made to comply with academic staff requests in scheduling vacations (including requests that all vacation days to which a member is entitled be taken on consecutive business days, which will not be unreasonably denied), with due regard to the continued effective functioning of the instructional program and the needs of the students.
+There shall be no additional remuneration to a member who chooses to work through all or part of their vacation.
+Faculty members are required to take their vacation in the year that it is earned and during a non-instructing term and no vacation may be carried forward from year to year.
+Librarian members may carry over a maximum of five (5) days' vacation for one year only, provided that the University Librarian has approved in writing. - (c) Members shall be entitled to all statutory holidays as proclaimed under federal and provincial authority and to any other such days as may be proclaimed under the authority of Algoma University.

-- 18:03 Academic staff shall be entitled to all statutory holidays as proclaimed under federal and provincial authority and to any other such days as may be proclaimed under the authority of Algoma University. - 18:04 Vacation for Librarians - (a) Full-time librarian members are entitled to twenty-two (22) consecutive working days of official vacation during each calendar year of service. - (b) It is the member's responsibility to ensure that this vacation entitlement is taken each year.
-Vacation shall be taken at times mutually agreeable to the member and the University Librarian.
-Agreement shall not be unreasonably sought or withheld.
-Pay will continue during the vacation at the member's normal basic rate.
-A maximum of five (5) days vacation may be carried over for one year only, provided that the Director of Library has approved it in writing. - (c) Vacation entitlement for periods of service of less than one (1) year shall be on a pro-rated basis. - (d) Professional librarian members shall be entitled to statutory holidays with pay on each of the following days: from noon on Christmas Eve through to and including January 1st, Good Friday, Easter Monday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving Day.

-18:05 Short-Term/Professional Absence from Campus
+18:02 Short-Term/Professional Absence from Campus

-- (a) When a faculty member is required to be absent during his or her teaching term, such absence shall be approved in writing, in advance, by the Department and Faculty Chair.
-Student contact time must be rearranged in a manner that maintains the integrity of the course syllabus and learning outcomes. - (b) When a librarian member is required to be absent in pursuit of his/her research or other professional activities, such absence shall not interfere with his/her scheduled duties and shall be approved in writing, in advance, by the University Librarian.
+(a) When a faculty member is required to be absent during their instructing term, such absence shall be approved in writing, in advance, by the Department and Department Chair.
+Student contact time must be rearranged in a manner that maintains the integrity of the course syllabus and learning outcomes.

+(b) When a librarian member is required to be absent in pursuit of their research or other professional activities, such absence shall not interfere with their scheduled duties and shall be approved in writing, in advance, by the University Librarian.

-18:06 Workplace Safety Insurance Board (WSIB) Benefits - Occupational Illness or Injury
+18:03 Workplace Safety Insurance Board (WSIB) Benefits - Occupational Illness or Injury